 The Blairstown Police Department shall come under the jurisdiction of the appropriate authority, which is hereby created pursuant to N.J.S.A.
 40A:14-118.
 Said appropriate authority shall be the Township Committee.

-The Township Committee shall annually select one of its members as the Police Commissioner who shall act as the liaison between the Township Committee and the Director of Police.
-The Police Commissioner shall be responsible, with the advise and consent of the Township Committee, for the promulgation, updating, and/or ratification of Rules and Regulations for police personnel, which shall be known as the "Rules and Regulations for the Police Department of the Township of Blairstown."
-Said Rules and Regulations shall be in manual form and shall govern the conduct of and be binding upon the entire membership, sworn officers and civilian employees of the Police Department.
+The Township Committee shall annually select one of its members as the Police Commissioner who shall act as the liaison between the Township Committee and the Chief of Police.
+The Police Commissioner shall be responsible, with the advice and consent of the Township Committee, for the promulgation, updating, and/or ratification of rules and regulations for police personnel, which shall be known as the "Rules and Regulations for the Police Department of the Township of Blairstown."
+Said rules and regulations shall be in manual form and shall govern the conduct of and be binding upon the entire membership, sworn officers and civilian employees of the Police Department.

-Only the Township Committee acting in its capacity as the appropriate authority or the Director of Police may initiate disciplinary charges against any member of the Police Department.
+Only the Township Committee acting in its capacity as the appropriate authority or the Chief of Police may initiate disciplinary charges against any member of the Police Department.

 All disciplinary proceedings shall be conducted in accordance with the requirements of N.J.S.A.
 40A:14-147.
 The Township Committee, acting in its capacity as the appropriate authority, shall schedule a hearing no sooner than 10 calendar days nor later than 30 calendar days, from the date of service of the charges upon the employee.
 A notice of charges served upon any employee shall contain the date, time and location of the hearing on the charges.
 The terms of any disciplinary action imposed shall be set forth in a written resolution adopted by the Township Committee.

-The Director of Police, as the executive head of the Police Department, shall be responsible for the administration of the Police Department and shall be directly responsible to the Township Committee for its efficient operation.
-The Director of Police shall be appointed annually by the Township Committee.
-In the absence of a Director, the Township Committee shall appoint the senior ranking officer of the Police Department as the executive head of the Department, which said officer shall have all powers and duties delegated to the Director of Police as set forth in this chapter.
+The Chief of Police, as the executive head of the Police Department, shall be responsible for the administration of the Police Department and shall be directly responsible to the Township Committee for its efficient operation.
+The Chief of Police shall be appointed by the Township Committee.

-The Director of Police for the Township of Blairstown shall:
+The Chief of Police for the Township of Blairstown shall:

 Have, exercise and discharge the functions, powers, and duties of the Chief Executive Officer of the Police Department;

-Prescribe the duties and assignments of all members and officers;
+Prescribe the duties and assignments of all subordinate members and officers;

-Delegate such authority as may be deemed necessary for the efficient operation of the Police Department to be exercised under the direction and control of the Director of Police;
+Delegate such authority as may be deemed necessary for the efficient operation of the Police Department to be exercised under the direction and control of the Chief of Police;

 Administer funds and property resulting from state forfeiture actions in accordance with established state and federal law, regulations, directives, guidelines and standard operating procedures.

-The Director of Police shall submit reports to the Township Committee concerning the operation of the Police Department as may be requested by the Committee.
+The Chief of Police shall submit reports to the Township Committee concerning the operation of the Police Department as may be requested by the Committee.

-A graphic Table of Organization shall be maintained by the Director of Police to show the divisional structure of the Police Department.
-The function and duties of each position in the Table of Organization shall be defined by policies established by the Director of Police.
+A graphic table of organization shall be maintained by the Chief of Police to show the divisional structure of the Police Department.
+The function and duties of each position in the table of organization shall be defined by policies established by the Chief of Police.

 Pursuant to N.J.S.A.
-40A:14-118 the Director of Police shall issue and operations orders, general orders, or standard operating procedures or policies as the Director deems necessary for efficiency and operation of the Police Department.
+40A:14-118 the Chief of Police shall issue operations orders, general orders, or standard operating procedures or policies as the Chief deems necessary for efficiency and operation of the Police Department.

-The Township Committee shall, in consultation with the Director of Police, appoint civilian members to the Police Department.
-Said civilian employees will provide dispatch services, clerical duties and logistical services in support of the Police Department and shall perform other duties as specified by the Director.
+The Township Committee shall, in consultation with the Chief of Police, appoint civilian members to the Police Department.
+Said civilian employees will provide dispatch services, clerical duties and logistical services in support of the Police Department and shall perform other duties as specified by the Chief.

 The officer in charge or his/her designee, at his/her discretion, may assign members of the Department not on regular duty and who may volunteer for police outside work/special police services.
 While on outside work/special police service, the members of the Department shall be subject to all provisions of police rules, regulations and directives.